Harvard–Yale football rivalry: 1960

 Mike Pyle, future Chicago Bears center and NFL All-Pro, captained an undefeated, untied Yale team to the 1960 Ivy League football title, 14th place on the AP Poll, and a share of the Lambert Trophy after Yale routed Harvard, 39–6, on November 19.
 Pyle, who would captain the 1963 NFL Championship–winning Bears, lead the last untied and undefeated Yale team since 1923.

 Yale's first play from scrimmage netted a 41-yard touchdown run by Ken Wolfe.
 Harvard quarterback Charlie Ravenal turned over a pitchout that John Hutcherson returned 42 yards for a touchdown early in the afternoon.
 Harvard scored with Yale leading, 39–0.

 1963

-The game played November 30, which Yale won, 20–6, was postponed from November 23 in mourning for assassinated president of the United States John F. Kennedy, Harvard College Class of 1940 and Yale University 1962 honor and commencement speaker.
+The game played November 30, which Yale won, 20–6, was postponed from November 23 in mourning for assassinated president of the United States John F. Kennedy, Harvard College Class of 1940 and Yale University 1962 honorand and commencement speaker.
 Arrangements had been made during the week by the Secret Service for Kennedy to attend the contest at Yale after the trip to Dallas.
 Kennedy had earned a JV football letter at Harvard.
 Chuck Mercein lead all running backs with 63 total rushing yards and made two of three PATs.